 Being transparent and providing accessible information to individuals about how the Council uses personal data is a key element of the Data Protection Act 1998 (DPA) and the EU General Data Protection Regulation (GDPR).
 The most common way to provide this information is in a privacy notice.
 This is a notice to inform individuals about what a council does with their personal information.
 A privacy notice will contain the name and contact details of the data controller and Data Protection Officer, the purpose for which the information is to be used and the length of time for its use.
 It should be written clearly and should advise the individual that they can, at any time, withdraw their agreement for the use of this information.
-Issuing of a privacy notice must be detailed on the Information Audit kept by the council.
-The council will adopt a privacy notice to use, although some changes could be needed depending on the situation, for example where children are involved.
+Issuing of a privacy notice to use, although some changes could be needed depending on the situation, for example where children are involved.